shlokc9/secret-mounter/README.md

 > kubectl exec -it test-deployment-<hash-value-of-running-pod> -n default -- ls /etc/secret-sneaker-data/
 ```
 Keys mentioned in the secrets.json file should be displayed as individual files.
 Contents to which are the associated values.

-Note: Make sure you are watching the same namespace where the deployment is created.

 Thank you :)